A Somewhat Random Walk Through Nuclear and Particle Physics: The Liquid Drop Model

 as the fraction of protons to total nucleons.
 This form of the equation makes it easy to see that if we can ignore the electric energy, the only remaining term dependent on $f_p$ is the final one, which for a nucleus with fixed $A$ is minimized when $f_p = 1/2$, i.e. when we have an equal number of protons and neutrons.

 We have already mentioned that the electric term is unimportant for small nuclei, so we expect that for small nuclei the most stable configuration (largest binding energy) has an equal number of protons and neutrons.
 However, as $A$ increases and the nucleus gets larger, the proton fraction for the most stable configuration will decrease as the Coulomb force becomes more important, making the nucleus neutron rich.
-This is shown in Figure \ref{fpdata}.
+This is shown in Figure \ref{fpdata}, and a comparison between the semi-empirical mass formula and experimental data is shown in Fig. \ref{semi-empir-mass-fig}.

 The most stable nucleus is that of $^{56}\mathrm{Fe}$, which has $8.8$ MeV of binding energy per nucleon.\footnote{Notice that this is much smaller than the $\sim 16$ MeV contribution from the volume term in the semi-empirical mass formula.
 The other terms are important!} This is the maximum binding energy per nucleon, and allows us to neatly divide nuclei into those larger or smaller than $^{56}\mathrm{Fe}$.
 Smaller nuclei will gain binding energy from getting pushed together and fusing, emitting the extra energy via mass and kinetic energy.
 To achieve fusion, one must start with sufficient energy to overcome the Coulomb repulsion encountered when the nucleus is compressed, which typically only occurs in very hot, ``thermonuclear'' environments, such as the interior of a star or during the explosion of a hydrogen bomb.
 The central challenge of creating a safe and controlled fusion reactor is maintaining a sufficient temperature and density for fusion reactions to take place.